 People love to see a show.
-Approach a local modelling agency or clothing store (or both) and organize a fashion show of the clothing store’s products and the modelling agency’s models.
-This will give exposure to everyone involved and you’ll have the modelling agency and clothing store owner inviting many of the people they know as well.
+Approach a local modeling agency or clothing store (or both) and organize a fashion show of the clothing store’s products and the modeling agency’s models.
+This will give exposure to everyone involved and you’ll have the modeling agency and clothing store owner inviting many of the people they know as well.
 Involving local businesses makes your event a lot more press-worthy.

 Business Community Gathering

 Bar promotions are about the community.
 Show off what local businesses have to offer by hosting a Business Community Gathering (please think of a better name to call it than that).
 Ask around first with the local businesses (not the bars) to see if they would be interested in coming together and hosting a Business Community Gathering at your bar.
 Each person involved will have an area set up where they get to display their store’s products.
 Although you don’t want to invite other bars in on this, you do want to invite non-competing restaurants as well as preparing something from your own kitchen.

 A Stoplight Party is an excellent bar promotion as singles events are a great way to bring in a crowd.
 The single girls will always bring a friend or two to watch out for them and the men will drink like maniacs because they’re nervous.
 More people and more drinking – what more could a bar want?

 A stoplight party is when you segment your guests depending on their relationship status.
 Green is for go and it means that the person is single and looking.
 Yellow means “slow down”, I’m single but I’m not necessarily looking.
 Red means they’re taken.
 You can use leis (Hawaiian flower-type necklaces), different colored glowsticks, bracelets etc to show your guests status.